-Gallery Thing is an artist-curated event that premiered in October 2025.
-Created by artists and educators Adrienne Economos Miller and Language Models, this one-night-a-month show pairs visual artists with local DJs to create an immerse experience inside the beloved MKeUltra, a Milwaukee hardcore music venue gaining popularity for its offerings of free beans and rice, midcentury furniture, and welcoming owner Brian Hospital.
-The artists face two hard rules: 1.
-Nothing must be for sale, and 2.
-The art must include some aspect of audience engagement/interaction.
+Premiering in October 2025, Gallery Thing is an event quickly gaining infamy throughout the Milwaukee, WI art scene.
+Created by artists and educators Adrienne Economos Miller and Language Models, this one-night-a-month show pairs visual artists with local DJs to create an immersive experience inside the beloved MKeUltra, a local hardcore music venue beloved for its warm, welcoming owner Brian Hospital and his commitment to the scene’s fundamentals: free food, hard shows, cheap beer, and honest inclusivity.

 The rules—posted clearly upon entry— read: